kubernetes/website/content/en/docs/contribute/new-content/new-features.md

 inside `content/en/docs/reference/command-line-tools-reference/feature-gates/`
 (use other files as a template).

-When you change a feature gate to disabled-by-default to enabled-by-default, you may also need to change other documentation (not just the list of feature gates).
+When you change a feature gate from disabled-by-default to enabled-by-default, you may also need to change other documentation (not just the list of feature gates).
 Watch out for language such as ”The `exampleSetting` field is a beta field and disabled by default.
 You can enable it by enabling the `ProcessExampleThings` feature gate.”

 If your feature is GA'ed or deprecated, include an additional `stage` entry within the `stages` block in the description file.
 Ensure that the Alpha and Beta stages remain intact.
+This step transitions the feature gate from the
-This step transitions the feature gate from the [Feature gates for Alpha/Feature](/docs/reference/command-line-tools-reference/feature-gates/#feature-gates-for-alpha-or-beta-features) table to [Feature gates for graduated or deprecated features](/docs/reference/command-line-tools-reference/feature-gates/#feature-gates-for-graduated-or-deprecated-features) table.
+[Feature gates for Alpha/Feature](/docs/reference/command-line-tools-reference/feature-gates/#feature-gates-for-alpha-or-beta-features) table to [Feature gates for graduated or deprecated features](/docs/reference/command-line-tools-reference/feature-gates/#feature-gates-for-graduated-or-deprecated-features) table.
 For example:

-{{< highlight yaml "linenos=false,hl_lines=10-15" >}}
+{{< highlight yaml "linenos=false,hl_lines=10-17" >}}
 stages:
   - stage: alpha
     defaultValue: false